 No. We are re-educating your mind–not giving you a veneer!

 For your first session, you are asked to come in around 30 minutes prior to your actual appointment time.
 After you are welcomed, you will be asked to complete a (completely confidential) form or two that helps us understand something of your history and why you've come for hypnotherapy.

 Next, you will view a short DVD in which we explain hypnosis and aspects of hypnotherapy, dispelling common myths and answering Frequently Asked Questions.
 At this time, you are encouraged to write down any additional questions you may still have, and to bring this with you into your session.

 Having viewed the DVD, you talk confidentially with your therapist and discuss the issues that brought you in, and what you hope to achieve.
 Any misconceptions or concerns that you may have about hypnosis and the therapeutic process are examined and discussed.
 Once that's completed, the first hypnosis session begins.

 The Hypnosis Process

 You sit comfortably in a chair or recliner.
 Once you're ready to go into hypnosis, the process begins and may take a variety of forms.
 Depending on the purpose of the visit, advanced therapeutic techniques are used to begin the process of issue resolution.
 When the session is over, you are brought out of hypnosis for a discussion of your experiences while in hypnosis and the progress you have made.

-In addition to receiving appropriate Peter Field Hypnotherapy CDs for home use in between your sessions, as part of the therapeutic process you will be offered the opportunity to learn self-hypnosis in order to continue your personal growth once therapy is completed.
+In addition to receiving appropriate hypnosis recordings for home use in between your sessions, as part of the therapeutic process you will be offered the opportunity to learn self-hypnosis in order to continue your personal growth once therapy is completed.

 No two people are alike, and issues vary, according to the individual.
 You will remember everything and you will be fully aware of all that happens in the session.